-Majority of Japanese recipes require dashi to add authentic umami-rich savory flavors and here are some examples.
+The majority of Japanese recipes require dashi to add authentic umami-rich savory flavors and here are some examples.

-The Ultimate Dashi Guide on Just One Cookbook
+The Ultimate Dashi Guide

 Dashi plays an important role as a flavor enhancer in Japanese cooking, so you don’t need to season the food with too much salt, fat, and sugar.
 Rich in minerals and other vitamins, dashi is considered a healthy ingredient in our daily diet.

-How to Make Dashi with Dashi Packet
+How to Make Japanese Soup Stock with Dashi Packet

 - 2 cup water